Best Free Workflow Automation Tools in 2024: A Deep Dive

 Feature Spotlight: Data Transformation

-Make provides robust data transformation capabilities, allowing users to manipulate and format data as it moves through a workflow.
+Make provides data transformation capabilities, allowing users to manipulate and format data as it moves through a workflow.
 You can use built-in functions to perform calculations, extract specific pieces of information, and even convert data formats.
 This is crucial for integrating applications that use different data structures or require specific input formats.

 Use Case: Complex Data Migration